 .a) containing a static version of the library.
 Thus, the following situations can result from this search:

-- Both the shared object and archive are found; gcc selects by default dynamic linking against the shared object
+- Both the shared object and archive are found, and by default, gcc selects dynamic linking against the shared object.

 Additionally, because dynamic linking is the default, the only situation where linking must be explicitly specified is when a library with both versions present should be linked statically.
 There are two possible resolutions: